 Depending on the type of MCA therapy you receive, the infusion process may take up to 2 to 3 hours.
 Our medical staff will conduct a screening and then begin to administer the therapy, which can take up to an hour.
 Following your therapy, our medical staff will have you stay for an additional period of time to ensure you do not have any allergic reactions or other side effects immediately after the infusion.

 After completing treatment, Memorial Hermann medical staff will monitor you for an additional period of time and will treat you for any side effects that you may experience during that time.
 If you experience side effects or medical issues at any time after leaving the hospital or urgent care clinic where you received the treatment, seek medical attention immediately or contact your health care provider right away.
 Click here to schedule a Virtual Urgent Care visit.

 In addition to those used in MCA therapy, the FDA has allowed for the emergency use of other medicines used to treat COVID-19 that are not yet FDA-approved.
 Visit covid19treatmentguidelines.nih.gov for information on these medicines, or you can ask your health care provider about clinical trials that might be right for you.

 If your doctor determines you are eligible for MCA therapy, whether or not you receive it is up to you.
 If you decide not to undergo the therapy or stop it at any time, your standard medical care will not change.

 Yes.
 In the days immediately following your therapy, even if you begin to feel better, you still have COVID-19 and can transmit it to others.
 Please protect yourself and others by following isolation requirements after receiving monoclonal antibodies.

-To learn more, ask your healthcare provider, contact your local or state public health department or visit the Department of Health and Human Services online.
+To learn more, ask your health care provider, contact your local or state public health department.